anonymous-algodev/MuonPOMDPs.jl/README.md

 # MuonPOMDPs.jl

-Muon tomography modeled as a POMDP using POMDPs.jl.
-Collaboration between Stanford Mineral-X, Ideon, and the Stanford Intelligent Systems Laboratory (SISL).
+Muon tomography modeled as a POMDP using POMDPs.jl

 Uses the _inversion variational autoencoder_ (I-VAE) developed for this project ([sisl/I-VAE](https://github.com/sisl/I-VAE))